What Makes a Taoist?

 Daojiao (tao-chiao) translates as “Teachings of the Tao.”

-These words have a complicated history of how the Chinese sorted out the distinctions between Taoist practices as it evolved.
+These words have a complicated history of how the Chinese sorted out the distinctions between Taoist practices.
 Today, simplified for better or worse these terms most often are used in this manner: Philosophical Taoism is called Daojia, and religious Taoism is called Daojiao.

 The best I can say here is some that people focus with more of a Philosophical bent in life and that is currently labeled Daojia, and some people focus more on ceremony and religious frameworks, and that would be Daojiao.